CNURobotics/chris_turtlebot_flexible_navigation/README.md

  * Starts the simulated CHRISlab Turtlebot with a Hokuyo URG-04LX Lidar and Kinect 3D Sensor
  * Places the simulated robot in an existing Gazebo simulation that must be started first.

+### Start map server

+  If using a known map, start the map server.
+  > NOTE: The map resolution should match the resolution of the *state lattice* if using the SBPL
+  > state lattice planner(s).

+  There are several options; choose **no more than one** of the following map options:
+  'roslaunch chris_turtlebot_navigation map_server_creech_world_100.launch'
+  * Launches map server with Creech world map at 0.1 meter cell resolution

+  'roslaunch chris_turtlebot_navigation map_server_creech_world_050.launch'
+  * Launches map server with Creech world map at 0.050 meter cell resolution

+  'roslaunch chris_turtlebot_navigation map_server.launch'
+  * Loads the map specified in the environment variable `CHRIS_TURTLEBOT_MAP_FILE`

+  If using a SLAM system (e.g. gmapping or Cartographer), an external map server is not needed.

 ### Start localization